FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/ssp.md

 ## SSP Appendix A: FedRAMP Security Controls

 The FedRAMP-provided SSP appendix A template is used to document the security control implementations for the CSO.
 A separate appendix A template is provided for each impact level: LI-SaaS, Low, Moderate, High.
-CSPs must use the template that corresponds to the CSO’s impact level.
+CSPs must use the template that corresponds to the CSO's impact level.

 This section provides guidance on how to properly document security controls in appendix A.
 Each and every control contains three sections: Control Requirement(s), Control Summary Information, and Control Implementation Statement.
-Guidance related to each section is provided below, along with a list of “Dos and Don’ts” to ensure success.
+Guidance related to each section is provided below, along with a list of "Dos and Don'ts" to ensure success.

 ### Control Requirement

-FedRAMP’s baselines are based on the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53 catalog of security and privacy controls for federal information systems.
+FedRAMP's baselines are based on the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53 catalog of security and privacy controls for federal information systems.
 Security controls may include a single requirement or may be broken down into several requirements.

-A requirement that begins with “The information system…” generally refers to a technical capability that must be in place.
+A requirement that begins with "The information system…" generally refers to a technical capability that must be in place.
 For example, IA-2(1) requires the information system to _implement multifactor authentication for access to privileged accounts._

-A requirement that begins with “The organization…” generally refers to a process or procedure that must be in place.
+A requirement that begins with "The organization…" generally refers to a process or procedure that must be in place.
 For example, IR-5 requires the organization to _track and document incidents_.

 Many control requirements include _parameters_ that are defined by the CSP or defined by FedRAMP.
 Some controls also include additional FedRAMP requirements and/or guidance.
-Let’s use IR-6 as an example:
+Let's use IR-6 as an example:

 !!! abstract "IR-6 INCIDENT REPORTING"